adarshmishra048/image-processing-service/README.md

 └── transformed/
 ```

-> **Note:** This project currently uses local filesystem storage for development.
-Cloud storage (Cloudflare R2 or AWS S3) is planned for production use.
+> **Note:** Local filesystem storage is used for development.
+On Render's free tier, local files are ephemeral and may be lost after redeploys or restarts.
+Cloud storage such as Cloudflare R2 or AWS S3 is recommended for production deployments.

 ---